 Coconut coir absorbs and retains water when it flows into the soil.
 After the soil squeezes all the water, these fibers will start releasing water so that the roots can drink.
 In this way, coir fibers save the roots from rotting caused by overwatering.
 As the fibers reserve water for future usage, you won’t need to worry about the risks of underwatering.

-Perlite and broken bits of pine bark provide better aeration into the soil by lightening it and helps to drain the extra water.
+Perlite and broken bits of pine bark provide better aeration into the soil by lightening it and helping to drain the extra water.
 So, the roots can get more oxygen.

 This soil mixtures specialty is the ability to retain water for a long time.
 So, you won’t need to worry about over or underwatering.
 Its unique features make it one of the best soil for fiddle-leaf fig out there on Amazon I’ve found so far.